tolauwae/phd-thesis/src/introduction/introduction.typ

 Crucially, many real-world bugs are not predictable or even known in advance @mogul06:emergent @ubayashi19:when.

 This is why automated verification @dsilva08:survey @rodriguez19:software, however powerful, has limits.
 Formal proofs and model checking work only when the system and its requirements can be fully specified and the relevant properties articulated.
-But many software systems today are too large, too dependent on external environments, or too hastily evolving for perfect formalization.
+But many software systems today are too large, too dependent on external environments, or too hastily evolving f2r perfect formalization.
-No model or simulation can capture every single aspect of the real world @roska90:limitations @khan11:limitations, and so cannot detect every possible bug.
+No model or simulation can capture every single aspect of the real world @roska90:limitations @khan11:limitations and so cannot detect every possible bug.
 In these cases, the only path forward is empirical investigation.
 //That is what debuggers make possible.

-This kind of empirical investigation is what we call _"debugging"_, and was best described by Andreas Zeller in his definitive guide, _"Why Programs Fail: A Guide to Systematic Debugging"_ @zeller05:why, which provides a thorough overview of debugging as a part of software development, describes a scientific approach to isolating bugs, and discusses best practices, common tools, and novel techniques.
+This kind of empirical investigation is what we call _"debugging"_, and was best described by Andreas Zeller in his definitive guide, _"Why Programs Fail: A Guide to Systematic Debugging"_ @zeller05:why, which provides a thorough overview of debugging as a part of software development.
+The book describes a scientific approach to isolating bugs, and discusses best practices, common tools, and novel techniques.

 == What are debuggers?